Finding Purpose in Your Aerial Practice

 • Breathing – Even just 5 minutes per day of a conscious breathing practice can center you into your body and relax your thinking brain enough to give you insight to how you are underneath all of the day to day ‘stuff.’
 You could try alternate nostril breathing, breath retention, inhaling for a count of 5 and exhaling for a count of 5.
 You can find many guided breathing exercises on YouTube.

-• Go for a Walk – I have found that just going for a walk alone really clears my head and connects me with the present moment.
-I often get epiphanies and spontaneous ideas that inspire me when I am walking.
+• Go for a Walk (or a bike ride) – I have found that just going for a walk alone really clears my head and connects me with the present moment.
+I often get epiphanies and spontaneous ideas that inspire me while I am walking.

 #2.
 Focus on Foundational Skills

 This is when we can just focus on going to the gym or to class and doing the minimum exercises required to keep up our aerial skills.
-This might be a very linear training regimen such as warm up, 5-6 conditioning exercises, and a cool down.
+You could focus on a very linear conditioning regimen such as warm up, 5-6 conditioning exercises, and a cool down.
 It could also be skills based if you have aerial equipment.
 For example, warm up and run 2-4 sequences of skills a few times, and then cool down.
 Done.
 You could do a mix of both ideas.
-It may not feel like it is doing anything, but you will see when you get to the other side of the slump that you actually have solidified the skills and exercises you had been working on.
+It may not feel like it is doing anything, but you will see when you get to the other side of the slump that you actually have solidified the skills and exercises you had been working on and maybe gained some strength too.
 Now you are ready for the next period of inspiration and you can refocus your training on building skills, strength and/or creativity again.

 In the meantime during this slumpy period, spend more time in nature, resting, hanging out with friends, and doing things you may not normally make time for.
 In my experience, this can be just what we need to reset our inspiration and energy.